|Nutritional Guidelines (per serving)|

 Using Fresh Apples

-If you want to use fresh apples, peel and slice 2-3 apples.
+If you want to use fresh apples, peel and slice 2 to 3 apples.
 Cook in a saucepan with 2 tablespoons apple juice, 1 tablespoon flour, a pinch of salt, and 1/4 cup brown sugar until the apples are crisp-tender.
 Cool and use as directed.
 You could add dried cranberries or raisins to the recipe if you'd like; about 1/2 cup would be perfect.